How to Get a Tea Trading License in Dubai

 Dubai South offers flexi-desk, shared office, and dedicated warehouse options.
 Tea traders who intend to store physical stock will need to select an appropriate warehousing package that complies with food storage regulations.

-Once documents are approved and fees are settled, the licence is issued.
-Total costs typically range from AED 12,000 to AED 20,000 for the first year, inclusive of registration, licence, and a basic facility package.
+Once documents are approved and fees are settled, the license is issued.
+Total costs typically range from AED 12,000 to AED 20,000 for the first year, inclusive of registration, license, and a basic facility package.
 Visa costs are additional and depend on the number of employees.

 Licensing and Compliance Requirements